 The best DWI attorneys in Houston will not promise a result before looking at the government's evidence.
 They understand how each client deserves honest and no nonsense advice.
 If a lawyer promises you a dismissal on your DWI arrest before looking at the government's blood evidence, video or report then you are being told what you want to hear and not being treated honestly.

 Experience matters.
 Your DWI lawyer must not only know the law and the science behind chemical testing but they must also know how to try a case.
 This only comes from experience.
 For more than 13 years Wes Rucker has been trying DWI cases from both sides of the courtroom.
 He knows what tactics the government will used in building their DWI arrest evidence.
 He also knows where the flaws can be find.

-WHAT CONSTITUTES A DWI?
+WHAT COUNTS AS A DWI?